Riju19/Evasion-Game/README.md

 `[gameNum]` and `[tickNum]` should be relayed directly back to the server based on which game state message this action is in response to.

 The x and y movement specifies the direction in which the prey wishes to travel.
-This should be 1, 0, or -1 for each -- values outside this range will be clamped.
+This should be 1, 0, or -1 for each -- if values lie outside this range, only their sign will be considered as the direction.
+For instance, (300,-300) will be considered as (1,-1) .
 On ticks in which the prey can't move (`tickNum % 2 == 0`), these fields will have no effect, but placeholder values should still be sent.

+Prey movement here only determines its direction, since it can move only 1 unit in any direction.
 # Capture

 As noted in the class site game overview, the game is over when the Euclidean distance between hunter and prey is within four, and there is no wall between them.